Disodium inosinate: Origin

+Inosinate is naturally found in meat and fish at levels of 80–800 mg/100 g.
+It can also be made by fermentation of sugars such as tapioca starch.

-Disodium inosinate is generally produced from meat, including pig fat.
-Though it is normally a non-vegetarian product, it also may be produced from tapioca starch without any animal products involved in the production.
-The producer can provide information on the origin and it is in some cases labeled as "vegetarian" in ingredients lists when produced from plant sources.
+Some sources claim that industrial levels of production are achieved by extraction from animal products, making E631 non-vegetarian.
+However, an interview by the Vegetarian Resource Group reports that all three "leading manufacturers" (one being Ajinomoto) claims to use an all-vegetarian fermentation process.
+Producers are generally open to providing information on the origin.
+E631 is in some cases labeled as "vegetarian" in ingredients lists when produced from plant sources.

 Toxicology and safety

 In the United States, consumption of added 5′-ribonucleotides averages 4 mg per day, compared to 2 g per day of naturally occurring purines.
 A review of literature by an FDA committee found no evidence of carcinogenicity, teratogenicity, or adverse effects on reproduction.

-In 2004, disodium inosinate was removed from the food additive list by Codex Alimentarius Commission (but it is still mentioned on the last (2009) codex alimentarius list).
+In 2004, disodium inosinate was proposed to be removed from the food additive list by Codex Alimentarius Commission.
+This change did not go through: it is still present in the 2009 Codex Alimentarius list.